LiberTEM/LiberTEM/docs/publications/joss/paper.md

 https://libertem.github.io/LiberTEM/applications.html

-Compared to established MapReduce-like systems like Apache Spark [@Zaharia2016] or Apache Hadoop [@Patel2012], it offers a data model that is similar to NumPy, suitable for typical binary data from area detectors, as opposed to tabular data in the case of Spark and Hadoop.
+Compared to established MapReduce-like systems like Apache Spark [@Zaharia2016] or Apache Hadoop [@Patel2012], it offers a data model that is similar to NumPy [@Walt2011], suitable for typical binary data from area detectors, as opposed to tabular data in the case of Spark and Hadoop.
 It includes interfaces to the established Python-based numerical processing tools, supports a number of relevant file formats for EM data, and features optimized data paths for numerical data that eliminate unnecessary copies and allow cache-efficient processing.
 As a result, it can reach more than four times the throughput of Spark-based processing for the same operations on typical data sets.

 Compared to tools like Dask and Dask.Distributed for NumPy-based distributed computations [@Rocklin2015], LiberTEM is developed towards low-latency